 Water may not be the instant life-saver, but it helps in plenty of inconveniences.
 It takes the edge off of literally any type of excess, and being too high is no exception.
 Dehydration is what makes you feel lightheaded at first, but combining dehydration with any substance may be too much for your body, so it’s important to stay hydrated before you even smoke to prevent the drama.

 3. Go For a Walk

-If your brain resists to turn off for even a second, there’s nothing worse than sitting in one place when you got super stoned.
-Instead, when you get too high, the one of the best options is to go for a walk.
+If your brain resists turning off for even a second, there’s nothing worse than sitting in one place when you got super stoned.
+Instead, when you get too high, one of the best options is to go for a walk.
 A change of surroundings combined with some fresh air and physical activity is what kills the high.
-However, keep in mind that wandering off and entering an unknown location while you’re a bit anxious is not the smartest idea, so stick to your neighborhood or the nearest park for a breath of relaxation.
+However, keep in mind that wandering off and entering an unknown location while you’re a bit anxious is not the smartest idea, so stick to your neighbourhood or the nearest park for a breath of relaxation.